magento/devdocs/guides/v1.0/architecture/index-cache/indexing.md

 Suppose you want to push best-selling products to the top of a category listing.
 This requires processing statistics about sales to change the product position dynamically.

-Assuming your module is named `[Vendor name]_Merchandising` module, you must write the appropriate code in the indexer class:
+Assuming your module is named `<VendorName>_Merchandising` module, you must write the appropriate code in the indexer class:

 <script src="https://gist.github.com/xcomSteveJohnson/ef9be4963011bb13efe5.js"></script>